dakual/devops-challenge/terraform-aws-eks/README.md

 ## Create infrastructure
-In this deployment i am creating aws eks cluster. there is one node group and it has 2 Amazon Linux nodes.
+In this section i am creating aws eks cluster. there is one node group and it has 2 Amazon Linux nodes.

 ```sh
 cd terraform-aws-eks